sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring Security Simple.md

 }
 {% endhighlight %}

-Using the above code you have implmeneted basic spring security with inmemeory hardcoded username and passwords.
+Using the above code you have implemented basic spring security with inmemeory hardcoded username and passwords.
 In case you want to use database for user name and password.
 We will not be discussing user registration here.
 Following are the important component of database base user authentication.
 * Database connection
 * PasswordEncoder - Helps to encode password before saving to DB and matching at the time of authentication.
 * User from DB (jdbcAuthentication and DaoAuthenticationProvider/UserDetailService)